SevaSk/ecoute/README.md

    pip install -r requirements.txt
    ```

-4. (Optional) Create a `keys.py` file in the transcribe directory and add OpenAI API key:
+4. (Optional) Replace the Open API key in `keys.py` file in the transcribe directory:

    - Option 1: Use command prompt.
 Run the following command, ensuring to replace "API KEY" with the actual OpenAI API key: